Why join, why now?

 - A key member event, the Federation’s Congress of the Humanities and Social Sciences is the convergence of over 70 scholarly associations and up to 10,000 academics, researchers, and policy-makers.
 Here, once a year, they share findings, refine ideas, and build partnerships that will help shape the Canada of tomorrow.

-- The Federation’s Big Thinking lectures, held several times a year on Parliament Hill, on the road, and virtually, showcase top HSS research and scholarly work on topics of interest to Canada’s policy and research communities and the public.
+- The Federation’s Big Thinking lectures, held several times a year virtually, at Congress, as well as in podcast format, showcase top HSS research and scholarly work on topics of interest to Canada’s policy and research communities and the public.

 - The Federation promotes member research interests and concerns to the federal government, policy makers, and the media.
-We do this by participating in pre-Federal Budget submissions, government policy consultations, and producing first-rate commentaries for online and print publications across Canada.
+We do this through the Policy Development Framework, which seeks contributions to our pre-Federal Budget submissions, government policy consultations, and other advocacy initiatives led year-round.

 - Members play a key role in influencing federal policy by providing input to any major submission, recommendation, or statement from the Federation.
 They remain in the loop through regular communiques and information sessions about government decisions that affect the academic community.